Nidhi-2907/hello-world/README.md

-# hello-world
+# Testing
-This repo is for test
-Add a Git repository to your Amazon SageMaker account
+print("This repo is for test") print("Add a Git repository to your Amazon SageMaker account")